medusajs/medusa/docs/content/advanced/backend/migrations/overview.md

 medusa migrations run
 ```

-This will check for any migrations that contain changes to your database schema that aren't applied yet and run them on your server.
+This will check for any migrations that contain changes to your database schema that aren't applied yet and run them on your backend.

 ### Seed Command